pnlbwh/luigi-pnlpipe/docs/Process_EDCRP_data.md

 #### 4. Double execution of CnnMask

 [_synb0_eddy.sh](../workflows/_synb0_eddy.sh) script requires b0 of unringed DWI.
-Meanwhile, `CnnMask` task yields both b0 and mask.
+Meanwhile, `CnnMask` task yields both b0 and mask of unringed DWI.
 To avoid writing another Luigi task, we utilized `CnnMask` task here.
 In the process, `sub-ne00056_ses-01_desc-dwiXcUnCNN_mask.nii.gz` is created but never used downstream.
 Only the b0 (`sub-ne00056_ses-01_desc-dwiXcUn_bse.nii.gz`) is used downstream.
 However, after distortion correction, `CnnMask` is run again to